khushboo293/kids-buddy/README.md

 - **Theme packs** included: Cars, Animals, School
 - **Progress charts** + local JSON session logs

-> This is a **home practice buddy**, not a diagnosis or therapy service.

----

-## 🌼 Why this helps
-Children learn best through **connection and play**.
-Kids Buddy models short, friendly sentences, asks one simple question at a time, and celebrates every attempt — so your child feels **safe, curious, and proud**.

-We practice:
-- 3–5 word sentences
-- Taking turns in conversation
-- Answering simple questions (what/where/feeling)
-- Flexibility (reduces repetitive scripting)

----

-## 🧭 How to use (daily)
-- 10–12 minutes, 4–5 days a week
-- Sit together; let your child lead
-- Use toys/drawing to anchor the conversation
-- Praise effort: “You tried again — amazing!”
-- Stop if tired/overwhelmed; keep it joyful

-**Example:**
-Child: “Car go”
-Buddy: “Car go!
-Yes!
-Let’s say: **The car is going fast!** Where is the car going?”

----

 ## 🛠️ Local setup (one-time)